Kandarp08/VR_Project1_IMT2022_003_115_510/README.md

         *   `RandomRotation(20)`: Randomly rotates images by up to 20 degrees.
         *  `Normalize`: Normalizes the pixel values using pre-calculated mean and standard deviation values (`[0.5748376, 0.49752444, 0.46703878]` and `[0.25625145, 0.24203679, 0.23397043]`, respectively).
     *   The dataset is split into training (80%) and validation (20%) sets using `torch.utils.data.random_split`.
-    *   PyTorch `DataLoader`s are used to create batches of data for training and validation, enabling efficient GPU utilization.
-The batch size of 128 and `num_workers` are configured.
+    *   PyTorch `DataLoader`s are used to create batches of data for training and validation.
+The batch size can be configured such that the model fits into VRAM.

 2.  **Model Definition (CNN):**
     *   A flexible CNN architecture is defined using PyTorch's `nn.Module`.